RaymondTana/Lean4_Work/README.md

 I use this repository to compile my results written in `Lean4`.

-So far, I have solved all of Kevin Buzzards Maths Challenges.
+So far, I have solved all of Kevin Buzzards Maths Challenges and the Natural Number Game.
 More to come!

 # Converting Lean3 to Lean4 Code